varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 ### allows half ICONS

-Allow half-selection by setting the `half` property, and use `half-icon` to customize the style of the half-selection icon
+The `half` attribute is used to set the rating to semi selective, and the `half-icon` attribute is used to set the style of semi selective

 ```html
 <var-rate v-model="score" :count="8" half/>